-Because of the COVID-19 pandemic, lots of video conferencing applications have become extremely popular and successful.
-Zoom, FreeConference, Microsoft Teams, and other apps have everything an average user needs — and more.
-But they aren’t good enough for companies that handle sensitive data, use specific equipment for video conferencing, or need low-latency communication.
+The COVID-19 pandemic left us with hundreds of video conferencing solutions.
+Zoom, FreeConference, Microsoft Teams, and other apps have everything the average user needs — and more.
+But they aren’t good enough for enterprises, as they can’t securely handle sensitive data, support specific video conferencing equipment, and ensure low-latency communication.

 The events of 2020 made us move most of our activities online.
-Whether we want to participate in a business meeting, see a doctor, or go to a concert, we simply need to launch a video conferencing application.
-That’s why the market for this type of software skyrocketed during the COVID-19 pandemic.
-Verified Market Research estimated the market size for global video conferencing at $4.02 billion in 2019.
-They expect it to reach $8.35 billion by 2027.
+Whether we wanted to participate in a business meeting, see a doctor, or talk to a friend, we simply needed to launch a video conferencing application.
+This trend continued even after the COVID-19 pandemic: a lot of companies and employees decided to transition their activities to a remote model on a permanent basis.

-Let’s take a look at the key benefits of building your own custom video conferencing app and several examples of specific requirements for such applications.
+Let’s take a look at the key benefits of creating a Zoom-like app and several examples of specific requirements for such applications.

 Later in this article, we’ll take a look at features that implement the specific requirements mentioned above.
 For now, let’s overview some must-have features when creating a video conferencing app.